Walking Tour

 ca. 1950

 Returning to N.A.R.
 Park, we are just about to wrap up this tour.
 Along the way we have learned about the many different people, ideas, and technologies that have shaped Dawson Creek.
-There is one major development over the last 50 years that we haven't yet mentioned: oil and gas.
+There remains one major development over the last 50 years we haven't yet mentioned: oil and gas.

 * * *

 Alberta developed their gas deposits quickly, and in 1950 an Alberta company started to pipe natural gas to Dawson Creek for domestic use.
 This made it the first town in British Columbia to get a gas hookup.
-Engineers had only recently figured out how to harness this powerful new fossil fuel for domestic use, and people didn't know much about it.
+Engineers had only recently figured out how to harness this powerful new fossil fuel for use in the home, and people still didn't know much about it.

-The search for oil and gas fields in the Peace Country continued until finally, in 1951, a Pacific Petroleum well struck oil.
-It, however, was located up highway in Fort St. John..
-Fort St. John wasa much smaller community, and it was only connected to the outside world via the Alaska Highway during the Second World War.
-The discovery of nearby oil and gas fields slingshotted its growth ahead of Dawson Creek, and it became the heart of British Columbia's oil and gas industry.
+Just a year later the Pacific Petroleum Company struck oil in the Peace.
+The well, however, was located up the highway in Fort St. John.
+Fort St. John was a much smaller community, and it had only just been connected to the outside world by the Alaska Highway less than a decade before.
+The discovery of nearby oil and gas fields slingshotted its growth ahead of Dawson Creek, and it became the heart of British Columbia's nascent oil and gas industry.

 Using North-West Tel phone books, Gerald Clare, president of the South Peace Historical Society, found an interesting way to track Fort St. John's rapid relative growth.
 He noted that in the 1957 phone books, "while Dawson Creek had fairly modern phone numbers like Sterling 2-3938 the numbers in Fort St. John were likely to be just something like "218".
 Dawson Creek was by far the larger and more important town in the Peace at the time."